Cinema of Italy: 1900s

-In 1905, Cines inaugurated the genre of the historical film, which in this decade gave great fortune to many Italian filmmakers.
+In 1905, Cines inaugurated the genre of the historical film, which in this decade gave a great fortune to many Italian filmmakers.
 One of the first of these films was La presa di Roma (1905), lasting 10 minutes, and made by Filoteo Alberini.
 The operator employs for the first time actors of theatrical origin, exploiting the historical argument in a popular and pedagogical key.
 The film, assimilating Manzoni's lesson of making historical fiction plausible, reconstructs the Capture of Rome on 20 September 1870.

-The discovery of the spectacular potential of the cinematographic medium favored the development of a cinema with great ambitions, capable of incorporating all the cultural and historical suggestions of the country.
+The discovery of the spectacular potential of the cinematographic medium favoured the development of a cinema with great ambitions, capable of incorporating all the cultural and historical suggestions of the country.
 Education is an inexhaustible source of ideas, ideas that are easily assimilated not only by a cultured public but also by the masses.
 Dozens of characters from texts make their appearance on the big screen such as the Count of Monte Cristo, Giordano Bruno, Judith beheading Holofernes, Francesca da Rimini, Lorenzino de' Medici, Rigoletto, Count Ugolino and others.
 From an iconographic point of view, the main references are the great Renaissance and neoclassical artists, as well as symbolists and popular illustrations.

 1910s

 In the 1910s, the Italian film industry developed rapidly.
 In 1912, the year of the greatest expansion, 569 films were produced in Turin, 420 in Rome and 120 in Milan.
 Popular early Italian actors included Emilio Ghione, Alberto Collo, Bartolomeo Pagano, Amleto Novelli, Lyda Borelli, Ida Carloni Talli, Lidia Quaranta and Maria Jacobini.

-Nino Martoglio's Lost in Darkness, produced in 1914, documented life in the slums of Naples, and is considered a precursor to the Neorealist movement of the 1940s and 1950s.
+Lost in the Dark, silent drama film directed by Nino Martoglio and produced in 1914, documented life in the slums of Naples, and is considered a precursor to the Italian neorealism movement of the 1940s and 1950s.
+The only surviving copy of this film was destroyed by Nazi German forces during the World War II.
+This film is based on a 1901 play of the same title by Roberto Bracco.

 In the three years leading up to World War I, as production consolidates, mythological, comedy and drama films are exported all over the world.
 In the meantime, in the actor's field, the phenomenon of stardom was born which for a few years will experience unstoppable success.
 With the end of the decade, Rome definitively established itself as the main production center; this will remain, despite the crises that will periodically shake the industry, right up to the present day.